Sotaur/CS202-Website/README.md

 ## Website Progress
 * Set up an index.html and a basic navbar for the site - Ryan
-* Started on scedule page - Ryan
+* Started on schedule page - Ryan